odoo/odoo/doc/setup/install.rst

     .. warning::

-        In debian wheezy and Ubuntu 13.10 and before you need to install nodejs manually:
+        In Debian Wheezy, Ubuntu 13.10 and before, you will need to install nodejs manually:

         .. code-block:: console